acdha/restful-bag-server/RESTful Bag Store.rst

   these values if present
 * Servers *SHOULD* support entity tags and ``If-None-Match``
 * Servers *SHOULD* support HTTP Range to allow clients to resume transfers
+* Servers *MAY* provide ``Retry-After`` with HTTP 503 (Service Unavailable) to help clients, particularly when the delay is due to content being staged from slower archive storage with known latency characteristics
-* Clients *SHOULD* honor HTTP 500.13 Server Busy responses using exponential back-off
+* Clients *MUST* honor HTTP 503 Service Unavailable responses using a provided ``Retry-After`` header or using exponential back-off if ``Retry-After`` is not provided.

 Operations
 ~~~~~~~~~~